Motorways and urban revitalisation

 Roads and Maritime Services seeks to produce positive urban design outcomes while minimising the impacts from road infrastructure on natural, built and cultural environments.

-To view further information about Roads and Maritime Services design principles go to:
+For more information about Roads and Maritime Services design principles see the Centre for Urban Design.

 Case study - Eastern Distributor